 Before even arriving in Australia, many students can face surprise costs.

 When moving abroad, students who travel with a large number of possessions (such as clothes, computers and books) can find themselves facing huge excess luggage charges at the airport.
-If you travel heavy, make sure you purchase excess baggage before arriving at the airport.
+If you travel heavy, purchase excess baggage before arriving at the airport.

-Before you get your visa to travel to Australia it is a requirement of the Australian government that you have a valid student health insurance policy.
-Health insurance costs can vary from provider to provider so make sure you compare options at AECC Global or Health Insurance Now before you buy Australian health insurance.
+Before you get your visa to travel to Australia, the Australian government requires you to have a valid student health insurance policy.
+Health insurance costs can vary from provider to provider, so make sure you compare options at AECC Global or Health Insurance Now before you buy Australian health insurance.

 It is worth exploring the accommodation options available and the variations in costs before you leave to study abroad.